alexksikes/fSphinx/tutorial/README.md

-This tutorial on fSphinx is aimed at users with some familiarity with [Sphinx] [1].
-If you are not familiar with Sphinx I invite you to check out the excellent book from [O'Reilly] [2] or to go through the Sphinx [documentation] [3].
+This tutorial on fSphinx is aimed at users with some familiarity with [Sphinx][1].
+If you are not familiar with Sphinx, I invite you to check out the excellent book from [O'Reilly][2] or to go through the Sphinx [documentation][3].

 Throughout this tutorial we will assume that the current working directory is the "tutorial" directory.
 All the code samples can be found in the file "./test.py".